aerospike-examples/aerospike-server.docker.no-root/README.md

 docker exec -it $CONTAINER_NAME usr/bin/asinfo -v 'build'
 ```

+## Aerospike Configuration

+The build process uses ```aerospike.template.conf``` to create the Aerospike configuration file.
+To customise configuration edit this file.
+Do not remove the tokens  - which look like #.*# e.g. #ASD_USER# as these are needed by the build process.

 ## Deploying vs Openshift

 There are a number of ways of setting up an Openshift cluster - [this](https://www.openshift.com/try) is a good page to get you started.